Can You Set A Minimum Purchase Amount For Credit & Debit Card Payments?

 Table of Contents

-Here’s the short answer: Yes, you can set a minimum charge on credit card purchases.
-However, there are several legal and contractual limitations on doing this, so keep reading!
+The short answer is “yes.”
+However, there are several legal and contractual limitations to doing this.
 You’ll want to understand all the applicable restrictions on this practice before you try to implement it in your business.

 Prior to 2010, setting a minimum credit card charge was governed entirely by the processing agreements set forth by the major credit card associations (i.e., Visa, Mastercard, etc.).
 Every major card brand prohibited the practice, because they wanted to make money off credit card usage and they simply didn’t care if merchants lost money on small-ticket transactions.